ajaust/arduino-nano-fancontrol/README.md

 The temperature sensor is connected to digital pin 2 (`ONE_WIRE_BUS`).
 Don't forget to add a resistor.
 The led is connected to digital pin 6 (`LED`).
 The PWM signal is generate on digital pin 3 (`pwmPin`) and the rpm signal of the fan is read on digital pin 4 (`rpmPin`).

+The cabling has been done as in tutorials online.
+For that, please see the section "Acknowledgements".

 ## Software

 The Arduino sketch can be found in `src/`.
-The code is a bit messy at the moment, but should be
+The code is a bit messy at the moment, but should have sufficient comments.

 The fan will be turned as soon as a certain temperature (`temp_start`) is reached.
 It will be turned off again as soon as the fan has run a certain time period (`MIN_TIME_RUNNING`) and the temperature is below a threshold (`temp_stop`).
 This should keep the fan from turning on and off all the time.
 While the fan is running a led is turned on.

+### Bugs

+- After turning the device on the fan spins up for `MIN_TIME_RUNNING` seconds.
+That was not intended.
+Maybe I need to add some `delay` after boot up so everything is initialized properly and that the temperature sensor gives sensible temperature readings.

 ## Dependencies